Computationally Efficient Estimation of Localized Treatment Effects for Multi-Level, Multi-Component Interventions to Address the Opioid Crisis: FRED Agent-Based Modeling of Opioid Use Disorder

 {\textbf{Synthetic Population.}} FRED assigns each individual in the simulation to a specific geographic region, using the U.S. synthetic population database developed by RTI International \cite{rti}, which provides detailed, geographically stratified demographic data.
 For every agent, FRED generates comprehensive socioeconomic and demographic attributes (e.g., age, education level, income) as well as health-related characteristics (e.g., symptom severity, infection history, vaccination records).
 Each agent is linked to a specific household and is also assigned to institutions such as schools, workplaces, or prisons.
 These geographic assignments implicitly encode spatial relationships, including the distance between agents and their assigned locations.
 Agents in FRED are capable of making individual-level decisions related to health behaviors, such as accepting vaccinations, staying home when ill, or keeping a sick child home from school.

 {\textbf{Opioid Use Disorder Model.}} The rise of Opioid Use Disorder (OUD) has led to a substantial increase in morbidity and mortality in the United States, with over 100,000 overdose deaths (ODDs) reported in 2023 alone.
 Opioids, including prescription opioids, heroin, and synthetic opioids, are the leading cause of these deaths \shortcite{CDCOpioids}. \citeNP{jalal2018opioiddynamics} analyze the opioid crisis over a span of more than 40 years and found that the current wave of overdose deaths is part of a long-term trend that has persisted across several decades.
 These observations highlight the importance of developing a robust model to understand the dynamics of OUD.
-The Public Health Dynamics Laboratory (PHDL) at the University of Pittsburgh has developed simulation models for several infectious diseases and, through the Centers for Disease Control and Prevention (CDC) funding, created the OUD model used in this study.
+The OUD model used in this study, including its structure, data sources, and calibration, is described in \shortcite{ahmed2026oud}.

-The OUD model is based on a set of health states (i.e., stages), where an individual transitions from one state to another based on specific probabilities.
+The OUD model is based on a set of health/disorder states, where an individual transitions from one state to another based on specific probabilities.
 These transition probabilities were estimated using literature and by calibrating the model to actual overdose death rates.
 At the start of the simulation, agents begin in different health states.
 The agents may transition to other health states.
 For example, a non-use may move to a prescribed opioid use state (i.e., receiving a prescription from an accredited physician) or to an opioid misuse state.
 From either of these states, the agent can then transition into the OUD state, which may lead to ODD, another cause of death, or entry into treatment.

 To formally describe agent transitions within the OUD simulation model, we use logistic regression to define three key probabilities that govern agent movement across health states.
-These transition probabilities are linked to intervention or environmental covariates, reflecting policy levers and contextual risks.
+We present here the three transition equations that depend on the intervention and supply covariates studied in this paper: naloxone dispensing, buprenorphine dispensing, opioid dispensing, and fentanyl seizure rates.
+The remaining transitions in the OUD model are fixed at values derived from the literature and expert input, as documented in \shortcite{ahmed2026oud}.
 Each probability is expressed in terms of a logistic regression model.